Musicals101.com

 b.
 June 22, 1862 (Whitby, Ontario) - d.
 Oct.
 22, 1938 (NYC)

 Ample physical proportions and a powerhouse "coon shouter" voice made Irwin one of the most popular comediennes of her time.
 After getting her start as a child on the variety stage, Irwin toured extensively with her sister Flo.
 They became the top sister act in early vaudeville, performing with Tony Pastor in 1877.
 May went solo in 1884, interrupting her vaudeville career for a number of Broadway plays, musical comedies and revues.
-Her greatest musical hit was The Widow Jones (1895), in which she introduced "The Bully Song" -- a raucous comedy number that became her signature song.
-Irwin and co-star John C. Rice performed a scene from that show for Thomas Edison's early silent film cameras.
-Widely known as "The Kiss," it ignited a scandalous (and profitable) public response.
-Irwin starred in several more forgotten but profitable Broadway musicals, all designed as vehicles for her, but the bulk of her career was spent as a headliner in vaudeville.
-She retired in the early 1920s, reputed to be one of the wealthiest women in show business up to that time.
+Her greatest musical hit was The Widow Jones (1895), in which she introduced "The Bully Song," a raucous comedy number that became her signature piece.
+Irwin and co-star John C. Rice performed a scene from that show for Thomas Edison's early silent film cameras -- widely known as "The Kiss," it ignited a scandalous (and profitable) public response.
+Irwin starred in several more profitable but now forgotten Broadway musicals, all designed as vehicles for her, but the bulk of her career was spent as a headliner in vaudeville.
+She retired in the 1920s.
+A shrewd investor, she owned several homes and was reputed to be one of the wealthiest women in show business up to that time.

 Jackson, Ethel